AndrewGossage/Homelessness-in-America/README.md

 ## Conclusions

-During our Research we Failed to find a universal solve for homelessness, however, there are a couple noteworthy patterns:
+During our research we failed to find a universal solve for homelessness, however, there are a couple noteworthy patterns:

 - Cities that are not extremely wealthy but do rank above the national median income tend to suffer more homelessness.
 - Homeless individual are drawn towards more temperate climates.